-- All pipes must be tested for leakage using current industry standards. - 2.
+- 1. All pipes must be tested for leakage using current industry standards. - 2.
 Pipes and Pipe Fittings Installation - Materials must be cleaned and maintained clean, with all coatings protected from damage.
-The interior of the pipe must be free of dirt and debris, and when work is not in progress, all open ends must be plugged. - Underground pressure piping system located in the traveled way or planned traveled way must be installed with five feet of cover. - Exposed systems must be supported as necessary to hold the piping and appurtenances in a firm, substantial manner to the required lines and grades indicated, with no undue piping stresses transmitted to equipment or other items. - Piping above ground outside of buildings must be supported on concrete supports. - · Sanitary manholes must be precast concrete or cast-
+The interior of the pipe must be free of dirt and debris, and when work is not in progress, all open ends must be plugged. - Underground pressure piping system located in the traveled way or planned traveled way must be installed with minimum three five feet of cover.

-- in-place concrete.
+- Exposed systems must be supported as necessary to hold the piping and appurtenances in a firm, substantial manner to the required lines and grades indicated, with no undue piping stresses transmitted to equipment or other items. - Piping above ground outside of buildings must be supported on from concrete pads supports. - Sanitary manholes must be precast concrete or castin-place concrete.
 Cover and frames must be cast iron U.S. Foundry Casting No. 170 or approved equal. - Cleanouts must be specified as commercially manufactured "Y" branches. - 3.
 Pipes and Pipe Fittings - All pipe and fittings must be clearly marked with the name or trademark of the manufacturer, the batch number, the location of the plant, and the strength designation, as applicable. - Sanitary sewers must be PVC pipe SDR 26. - 4.
 Piping Not Permitted - Corrugated Metal Pipe (CMP) and Vitrified Clay (V.C.), transite and galvanized. - 5.
 Piping Permitted - PVC pipe rated for sanitary applications. - Connections for pipe three inches in diameter and larger must be rubber compression ring type with restrained joints per American Water Works Association (AWWA) guidelines. - 6.
 Tapping - All tapping must be witnessed by the UES representative. - 7.
-Tapping Sleeves and Crosses - Units must be of the mechanical joint type, with outlet flange ANSI B16.1, 125 standard, and must be Mueller H-615 or American model 2800-C (Tapping Sleeve) and Mueller H-715, or UES-approved equal for use on ductile pipe only. - For PVC piping, Mueller H-304SS or UES-approved equal must be used. - 8.
-Connections - The connection of PVC gravity sewer lines to manholes must be made with a kor-seal connection or a UES-approved equal and "mortared-in."
-The connector must meet the specification of ASTM C923.
+Tapping Sleeves and Crosses - Units must be of the mechanical joint type, with outlet flange ANSI B16.1, 125 standard, and must be